CaZaNOx/ChangeOnt/TheoryOfChange_main/01_Statements/Definition/S-DF-breath-field-global-integrator.md

 ## Clarifications / Further Context
 - Spiral adjacency (nearby arms) supplies the “map” continuity needed for LocalReach; extremes degrade into triviality (circle) or drift (line).
+ - Operational note (effective field): one can view the breath field as a multi‑scale integration over recursive shells, yielding an “effective” global integrator across layers.
+This perspective complements the alignment field’s shell‑integration lens (see [[01_Statements/Definition/S-DF-gauge-alignment-field]]).

 ## Tags